ajmachado42/Hack-for-LA-311-Data/I-1279/get_nc_blk_req/README.md

 # How to use this program:
 ---

-Download this entire folder if you need Census block and NC geometry datasets.
+Download this entire folder as you will need Census block and NC geometry datasets for spatial joins (do not change folder or .shp filenames).

 1. Have the following handy:
 > - Your 311 Request API CSV (from [get_311_request_data_csv.py](https://github.com/hackforla/311-data/blob/dev/server/utils/get_request_data_csv.py)) filepath
-> - Your Neighborhood Council shape file (.shp) filepath (folder is located in this repo; do not modify the folder)
-> - Your Census blocks shape file (.shp) filepath (folder is located in this repo; do not modify the folder)
 > - The Neighborhood Council name you are looking for.
 Make sure it matches the format and names found in the API csv file.
 2. Open your terminal and navigate to the directory you want the final CSV to be saved in
 3. Enter in the command line: python get_nc_blk.py